 Butterflies prefer open and sunny areas such as meadows and along woodland edges that provide bright flowers, water sources, and specific host plants for their caterpillars.
 Gardeners have been attracting butterflies to their gardens for some time.
 To encourage butterflies place flowering plants where they have full sun and are protected from the wind.
 They usually look for flowers that provide a good landing platform.
 Butterflies need open areas (e.g., bare earth, large stones) where they can bask, and moist soil from which they wick needed minerals.
 Butterflies eat rotten fruit and even dung, so don't clean up all the messes in your garden!
 By providing a safe place to eat and nest, gardeners can also support the pollination role that butterflies play in the landscape.
 British Columbia has the largest diversity of butterflies in Canada, with 187 known species.
-Some of the butterflies that have been found in the Eastern Vancouver Island ecoregion include the Western Tiger Swallowtail (Papilio rutulus), Sara's Orangetip (Anthocharis sara), the Pine White (Neophasia menapia), and the Green Comma (Polygonia faunus).
+Some of the butterflies that have been found in the Coastal Gap ecoregion include Painted Lady (Vanessa cardui), Sara's Orangetip (Anthocharis sara), the Pine White (Neophasia menapia), and the Green Comma (Polygonia faunus).